minkles/STEM-degrees/README.md

 This repo contains the following:

+* __stem_low_memory.py__: The most recent and most efficient version of the code, but lacks some of the detail of the research process that's in the iPython notebook

 * __finalproject-inkles.ipynb__: an iPython notebook containing all of my code along descriptions of the code in markdown, documenting my entire process

 * __stemdata.py__: a python script for all of the data wrangling that needs to be done on the original data for the models to work. it outputs a file called df_formatted.csv which is used by stemmodels.py